wp-plugins/agp-font-awesome-collection/readme.txt

 [ActiveTheme]/templates/agp-font-awesome-collection/assets/css/style.css

-= How to use "Simpe Icon" shortcode =
+= How to use "Simple Icon" shortcode =

 Following shortcode can be used for adding of a simple icon: